 1. Demonstrate an in-depth understanding of contemporary development issues and their historical and geographical dimensions.

-2. Feel grounded in the social, economic and environmental factors and structures that operate at international, national and sub-national scales to impact on the geographies of development.
+2. Comprehend the social, economic and environmental factors and structures that operate at international, national and sub-national scales to impact on the geographies of development.

-3. Have an awareness of different theoretical approaches which are used to define, analyse and respond to development issues.
+3. Comprehend different theoretical approaches which are used to define, analyse and respond to development issues.

 In order to develop an in-depth understanding of the geographies of development, this course focuses on specific development issues (e.g. food and nutrition, access to land and water, management of mineral resources, situations of conflict, health concerns such as HIV/Aids) and examines the issues in terms of the following topics: